 To effectively complete social media competitor analysis, you need a tool to facilitate these two forms of comparison.

 Relative Insight takes third party social listening data and brings out the meaningful insights hidden within.
 By comparing two sets of words, our text analysis tool discovers the differences in how each group communicates.
-In the case of a competitor analysis, those sets of words can be your brand communications compared to your competitor’s or mentions or your brand compared to other brands.
+In the case of a social media competitor analysis, those sets of words can be your brand communications compared to your competitor’s or mentions or your brand compared to other brands.

 Relative Insight uncovers the words, phrases, grammar, topic and emotion unique to set of words.
 This informational output shows us what makes your brand unique – including strengths and weaknesses – to help identify your position in the market in addition to gaps or missed opportunities.